 How to prevent this error:

-To prevent this mistake in your workplace, you should take the following steps
+To prevent this mistake in your workplace, you should take the following steps.

 • Set clear and reasonable deadlines for tasks to be completed.